HOW THE PROGRAM WORKS

 No. Your file will be automatically carried over from year to year.
-However, should you wish to add a new title, you will need to do so during the registration period by completing a File Update form (provided to authors in February each year).
+However, should you wish to add a new title or a new edition or format, you will need to do so during the registration period by completing a File Update form (provided to authors in February each year).

 A new edition of a title that I registered a number of years ago was just released.
 Will this have an impact on the payment category in which my title falls?

-The date of publication, edition or reprint of a book is not a consideration in the PLR payment scale.
-The payment category in which a titles falls is determined by its original registration date with the PLR program.
+No. The date of publication, edition or reprint of a book is not a consideration in the PLR payment scale.
+The date when the title was first registered in the PLR Program determines the payment category in which it falls.
+Do register each new edition where it has a different ISBN.

 What is the Income Tax status of a PLR payment?
 When do I receive a T4A slip?